-The proposed changing pavilion and H & F facility is a single-storey building with a simple dual pitch roof with a gross interior floor area of some 1237.6 sq.m.
-The design provides a welcoming and open reception area, from which users are directed to either the education and club spaces to the right, to the changing, shower and toilet facilities to the left or to H & F facilities opposite the Reception desk.
+The proposed pavilion is a single-storey building with a simple dual pitch roof with a gross interior floor area of some 587m.
+The design provides a welcoming and open reception area, from which users are directed to either to the education and club spaces to the right or to the changing, shower and toilet facilities to the left.